CJRiverFlow/FireML/README.md

 # Forest Fire detection with Machine Learning on Edge Devices.
-### Wildfire detection using Tensorflow and OpenVINO.
+### Wildfire detection using Tensorflow and OpenVINO on a Raspberry Pi.

 Wildfires are unplanned and unwanted fires, including lightning-caused fires, unauthorized human-caused fires, and escaped prescribed fire projects.